hwanggu-corgi/hwanggu-log/update.md

         - Corgi working on helper function `subscribe_to_events`

 3. Corgi working on adding list of accomplishment to README.md #3♥♥
+    - Corgi working on November 8th, 2020

 4. Corgi updating resume profile♥♥
     - Corgi updating LinkedIn♥♥
     - Corgi updating hyungmogu in github♥♥

-4. Corgi apply for a job at 우아한형제들
+5. Corgi apply for a job at 우아한형제들

 ### November 11th, 2020 (Reading week)